 How to Make Asian Eggplant Salad with Miso Dressing

-How to Prepare Salad
+How to Prepare the Eggplant

 For this Asian eggplant salad I used the grill pan to cook most ingredients.
 If you don’t have a grill pan, a flat pan would be fine too but grill pan will render more delicious charred caramelised texture than the normal flat pan.